 Been able to fund the care wanted, not the care perceived to be affordable

 The right advice and application of previously unknown solutions makes what may have been thought unaffordable a realistic choice

 All funds have been utilised to the full and wherever possible shouldn’t run out

 The Symponia handbook, which can be downloaded here gives a useful overview of the service that Symponia offer and includes case studies and practical hints and tips.

 If you don’t already have a financial adviser experienced in these later life fee planning issues on how to fund the cost of care, you might be interested in meeting up with your local Symponia member.

-The advice you get will also take into account whether you need nursing care or residential care, both of which are available at Westbury Court Care Home in Westbury near Bath.
-We suggest that initially you discuss the care home fees with our Home Manager who can then help you to arrange a meeting or discussion with the local Symponia member in the Wiltshire area at your earliest convenience.
+The advice you get will also take into account whether you need nursing care or residential care, both of which are available at The Grange Care Home in Colne.
+We suggest that initially you discuss the care home fees with our Home Manager who can then help to set up a meeting or discussion with the local Symponia member in Colne at your earliest convenience.
 All first meetings are offered without cost or obligation.

 During the process they will guide you through legislation, take you through how this will affect you and your family and present you with a comprehensive report detailing all of your options.

 Even if your final choice is to do nothing, at least you will have explored all the possibilities, and will have made a truly informed decision, whilst weighing up all the facts.
 We would much rather you explore all your options and dismiss them as unsuitable, than never know they existed in the first place.